10DLC outbound SMS registration tips

 You need to register for the most appropriate use case which reflects the type of messages which will be sent in that use case.
 You can register for multiple use cases, one at a time.

-Most businesses will need to select a Direct person-to-person communication use case or Standard use case.
+Most businesses will need to select either a Direct person-to-person communication use case or a Standard use case.

-- Direct person-to-person use cases cover basic person-to-person communications.
-Automated and marketing messages are not supported in this use case.
+- Direct person-to-person use cases cover basic person-to-person communications, select this for basic texting needs.
+Automated, marketing, and other message categories are not supported in this use case.

 Special use cases should be avoided (unless specifically required) as they may require special prerequisites, are more difficult to get approved for, or require additional vetting and verification.